 On the other hand, RingCentral provides slightly less information on their data centers.
 With a 99.999% SLA the network must certainly be robust and redundant enough to handle any form of disaster.
 However, RingCentral only explains that their data centers are located on the East and West coast of the U.S., and are share facilities space with some of the world’s largest internet companies.
 RingCentral also explains their “geographically diverse” data centers are ensuring an additional safeguard to minimize the risk of loss, and are collocated with major U.S. telecommunications centers to cut down on latency.
 To handle the vast number of data flowing in and out every day, up to 1 million voice minutes, these data centers are equipped to handle twice the normal traffic.

 Both services provide users with an extensive list of calling features normally associated with expensive legacy plans or high end enterprise services.
 When or how much you pay for the features, though, differs per provider.
 With only two plans to choose from, the Virtual Office and Virtual Office Pro, 8×8 includes all of its calling features in both plans – the Pro upgrade tacks on team collaboration in web conferencing, video conferencing, internet faxing, call recording, team chat and integration with popular CRM software like Zendesk and Salesforce.
+This also includes the highly rated customer resource of 8×8 support.

 RingCentral, on the other hand, seems to hide most of its features behind its more expensive plans.
 The Standard plan will provide you with U.S. based support for 20+ lines, mobile apps, and calling features like unlimited calling, 1,000 toll free minutes, and call log reports.
 However more robust features such as automatic call recording, multi-level auto attendant, integration with popular CRM software, inbound caller ID name and even HD voice are limited to the Premium plan for $34.99 a month per line – $10 more than the standard plan, and $15 more than an 8×8 Virtual Office line.
 Although it is worth noting, online meetings, team collaboration, and video conferencing are included in every subscription – RingCentral provides free Glip service to all voice customers.